mathislindner/phonetrack2prometheus/README.md

 4. configure phontrack on your phone with authentication

 ## Notes
-- **DISCLAIMER**: there are a few things that are not best practice, s.a. saving the pw in the .env and comparing it in plaintext for the auth, make sure your know what you are doing.
+- **DISCLAIMER**: there are a few things that are not best practice, make sure your know what you are doing.
 This is just a boilerplate for people who are too lazy to reverse engineer the readings of the phonetrack json
 - Will only work when the phone is online, does not store the time when stat was sent from phone
 - With this setup, we only handle local network incoming requests obvs.